samanthajlee2/edgent-kafka-spark/README.md

 manually download and install maven.

 #### Working with Edgent
+edit your edgent java files then to build the jar file run:
 ```sh
 ./mvnw clean package  # add -Pplatform-java7 or -Pplatform-android as needed
 ```